Greek4Tech/Greek4Tech/README.md

       </p>
       </p>
       <p>
-        <strong>JavaScript, HTML, CSS, JSON, Node.JS, and NPM</strong> - Star Trek App allows you to search aliens and get back their info.
+        <strong>JavaScript, HTML, CSS, JSON, Node.JS, and NPM</strong> - This fullstack eighties-are-back-in-fashion wonder is easy to use, is aesthetically pleasing, and it showcases how to unplug in style.
       </p>
     </td>
     <td width="50%" valign="top">